Exodus Housing Rapid Rehousing Program

 Who are your clients?
 Where do they come from?

 We serve low income households who have become homeless due to fleeing domestic violence.
 We can also serve families that may be attempting to flee from the abuser but has not had the opportunity to do so.
-All our clients must be referred to us through Pierce County’s centralized intake system called Coordinated Entry, run by Associated Ministries.
+All our clients must be referred to us through Pierce County Coordinated Entry system.
 The majority of the families that are referred to us come from domestic violence shelters, or from places that are not habitable such as cars or the streets.

 What areas do you serve?